 We visited the tiny walled village of Monteriggioni where Gladiator was filmed, still fortified after all these years alone on the hillside.
 Grey clouds shrouded the village, before dispersing and letting the sunlight catch on the wet stone paths and houses.

 The ancient buildings shone in the light and through the gate were dramatic views of rain across the countryside.
 Inside the walls the few residents worked to sell souvenirs and wine to the visiting tourists.

-Chianti is synonymous with wine and the region is studded with rows of vines and old stone vineyards.
-Sipping the dry red is mandatory, accompanied by occasional sweet and fruity options.
+Choose your favourite vineyards in advance or pick them as you go.
+Stopping by different wineries, and tasting their signature Chianti is a lovely, relaxing way to spend an afternoon.
+Sipping the dry red is mandatory, and its often accompanied by a sweet or fruity treat.
 Stopping at a small vineyard, we found ourselves tasting their truffle oil and sticky honeycomb too.

-We paid our respects to the saint in the Duomo, a huge cathedral that has stood incomplete since the plague and Florence conquered the city seven centuries ago.
+After seeing the cathedral and basilica, we wandered through the interlocking alleyways, working our way down to the city centre.
 The piazza del campo finally came into view, and we sipped wine staring at the empty space and imagining the horses racing around its edges.

+Driving through the region, we passed farm houses with stunning views of the valleys and stopped at one for dinner, eating large swirls of pasta with rich tomato sauce and thickly-grated pecorino.
 We ate outside and the spring air was sweet with hints of the summer warmth as the sun disappeared between the hills.